photoprism/photoprism-docs/docs/team.md

 # Our Team

 !!! example ""
-    **We strive to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.** Feel free to contact us at [hello@photoprism.app](mailto:hello@photoprism.app) if you have general questions, want to support our work, or just want to say hello.
+    **We strive to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.** Feel free to contact us at [hello@photoprism.app](mailto:hello@photoprism.app) with anything that is on your mind, even if you just want to say hello.
+It is our goal to answer all questions we receive from our users, customers, partners, and the developer community.
+Our team also welcomes feedback if you believe something can or should be improved.

 ## Michael Mayer ##